Mushymato/HaveMoreKids/README.md

 You can purchase a furniture crib from Robin's shop.
 When placed in the farmhouse, these count as cribs for the purposes of childbirth.
 Thus you can raise multiple kids at once, or have a kid without the farmhouse built-in crib.

+### Rename Your Kids

+You can rename your children via the children registry at Harvey's Clinic.
+This works on both generic children and custom kids.

 ### Single Parenthood

-Once you have two house upgrades, you can adopt a kid from the adoption registry at Harvey's Clinic even if you aren't married.
+Once you have two house upgrades, you can adopt a kid from the children registry at Harvey's Clinic even if you aren't married.
 Content packs may also add custom kids that are only available via adoption here.

 ### Kids Playing Outside

 Once the kids reaches toddler age, they will go out to the farm in the morning and wander around the farm, then return to the house by 1900.
-By default, the kids will only go out when it is not raining, custom kids may have special rules.
+By default, the kids will only go out when it is not raining and not winter, custom kids may have special rules.

 ### Specific Custom Kid

-If you have content pack providing custom kids installed, and the author given them specific "canonical" names, giving the new child one of the canon names will bypass RNG and always choose the specific custom kid.
+If you have content pack providing custom kids installed, and the author has given them specific "canonical" names, giving the new child one of the canon names will bypass RNG and always choose the specific custom kid.

 ## Configuration